SelfDreyeve/Lane-Detection/README.md

 # Lane-Detection

+Detecting lane lines on road images using Open CV library.

 ![](Preview01.gif)

 In this project, we've been working on defining simple functions to detect lane lines on the road in videos.